Aerated wastewater treatment ponds used for evaluating MLSS bacteria levels in an industrial facility.

 Share

-Wastewater treatment plants are used across the world to treat the extensive amount of wastewater generated every day.
+Wastewater treatment plants are used worldwide to treat the vast amount of wastewater generated daily.

-The main aim is to protect the public from health hazards caused due to untreated wastewater.
+The primary objective is to safeguard the public from health hazards resulting from untreated wastewater.

-Moreover, wastewater treatment is essential to prevent environmental pollution.
+Moreover, wastewater treatment is crucial in preventing environmental pollution.

 Biological wastewater treatment is the most important process at any treatment facility, where living microorganisms play a vital role in degrading organic waste.

-Among the various components of the system, MLSS is an operational control parameter that needs to be optimized for the best treatment results.
+Among the various components of the system, MLSS is an operational control parameter that must be optimized for optimal treatment results.

 What is MLSS in Wastewater Treatment?

-Mixed Liquor Suspended Solids or MLSS in wastewater treatment is the measure of the total concentration of solids in an aeration tank.
+Mixed Liquor Suspended Solids (MLSS) in wastewater treatment refers to the total concentration of solids in an aeration tank.

 It includes non-biodegradable suspended matter, organic solids, and microorganisms.

-Also, MLSS is considered a combination of suspended solids and influent wastewater which works as an indicator of the biomass or biology of the system.
+Additionally, MLSS is considered a combination of suspended solids and influent wastewater, serving as an indicator of the system’s biomass or biological activity.

 Optimizing MLSS in Wastewater Treatment

-According to studies, MLSS concentration is even higher in Membrane Bioreactors – MBRs ranging from 10,000 to 12,000 mg/l.
+According to studies, the MLSS concentration is even higher in Membrane Bioreactors (MBRs), ranging from 10,000 to 12,000 mg/L.

-However, it has been observed that a higher concentration of MLSS is found to have advantages as well as disadvantages.
+However, it has been observed that a higher concentration of MLSS has both advantages and disadvantages.

-It is beneficial for smaller aeration tanks where the treatment level is always the same.
+It is beneficial for smaller aeration tanks where the treatment level remains constant.

-But sometimes with an increase in MLSS concentration, aeration efficiency can decrease.
+However, with an increase in MLSS concentration, aeration efficiency can sometimes decrease.

-Higher MLSS also indicates biomass nutrient deficiency, bulking sludge, and an increase in BOD loading, leading to excessive solid generation, high flow rates, and insufficient settling times.
+Higher MLSS also indicates a biomass nutrient deficiency, bulking sludge, and an increase in BOD loading, resulting in excessive solid generation, high flow rates, and insufficient settling times.

-Whereas low MLSS shows non-maintenance of DO concentration, survival of fewer organisms, decrease in flow rate due to a decrease in microorganisms, and decline in stalked and free-swimming ciliates.
+Whereas low MLSS indicates non-maintenance of DO concentration, fewer organisms survive, a decrease in flow rate occurs due to a reduction in microorganisms, and a decline in stalked and free-swimming ciliates is observed.

-Thus, maintaining an optimal level of MLSS concentration is necessary for the best performance of wastewater treatment plants.
+Therefore, maintaining an optimal level of MLSS concentration is crucial for the optimal performance of wastewater treatment plants.

 In large plants, a daily check is preferable during peak flow.